Frequently Asked Questions

 My emergency light has a dim glow.
 What is wrong with the unit?

 Possibly nothing.
 Actually, the dim glow is a protective feature which prevents the overcharging of the battery by the charging module.
 In Nylube's patented circuit, the light bulbs act as a load resistor, allowing a standard (Part#2005) battery to last in excess of 10 years.
-Our competitors units without this feature require battery replacement within five years.
+Similar looking units from our competitors without this feature require battery replacement much sooner.
 A dim glow also indicates both light bulbs are functioning (when one bulb burns out, the other will come to full brightness) and also that the unit is fully charged.
 As long as the glow is dim and the bulbs come on full bright when the test button is pressed, the unit is working as intended.

-Do you have models which meet the Canadian code?
+Do you have models which are CSA certified?

 How can I determine the age of my Emergency Light?